-Fear memory quantification in humans is currently noisy.
-As an example, a sample size of N>300 is needed to demonstrate with 95% power that an intervention suppresses fear memory, when using classical SCR measures in a retention test.
-We seek improve experimental design and data analysis methods to reduce the required sample size to a level that affords high-throughput screening of fear-suppressing interventions in humans.
+A case in point is aversive memory quantification.
+According to our own data, a sample size of N>300 is needed to demonstrate with 95% power that an intervention suppresses fear memory, when using classical SCR measures in a retention test.
+We seek to improve experimental design and data analysis methods to reduce the required sample size to a level that affords high-throughput screening of fear-suppressing interventions in humans.
 We develop and maintain the software framework PsPM for Psychophysiological Modelling.
 See our GitHub pages for more information on PsPM.

 Read more: Bach DR, Castegnetti G, Korn CW, Gerster S, Melinscak F, Moser T (2018).
 Psychophysiological modelling – current state and future directions.
 Psychophysiology, 55, e13209.
 PDF